Please watch our most recent Computing Flexible Learning information session video.

-The BCIT policy on PTS course cancellation is three business days notice.
+The BCIT policy on Flexible Learning course cancellation is three (3) business days notice.

-- A PTS refund is 85% of the tuition.
-You may request a refund prior to the second lesson only in a 6-week or a 12-week course.
-Sorry, no refunds are granted in these courses after the second lesson has started.
+- For 6-week or a 12-week courses, no refunds are granted after the second lesson has started.

-- Refund requests for courses lasting 4 weeks or less must be submitted 1 week prior to the course start date.
+- For courses lasting 4 weeks or less, the request must be submitted 1 week prior to the course start date.

 You may withdraw from a Flexible Learning course at any point prior to the withdrawal deadline.